 The move doesn’t necessarily mean we’ll have to squeeze a larger tablet into our bags, since Apple has increased the display sizes of its iPads in the past by simply slimming down the bezel.
 We expect the Mini 6 to more closely resemble the latest iPad Pros, allowing the tablet to retain the compact dimensions with a bigger, more spacious screen.

-Our best idea at what the next iPad Mini might look like comes from a leak of dummy units of the new tablets.
-They show off a tablet that looks virtually identical to the older model, with the Touch ID button still very much present.
-If you were hoping for a Mini tablet with the look of the Pro then this might disappoint.
+Another leak shows a far less ambitious version of the iPad Mini 6.
+These dummy units (below) show off a tablet that looks virtually identical to the model, with the Touch ID button still very much present.

 iPad Mini 6 specs and features – What else do we know?